 Day trip to Sagres & Cape St. Vincent

 Not far from Cape St. Vincent is the town of Sagres and it is also worth a visit.
 Fortaleza de Sagres (a gigantic fort) is worth a visit and you can see a lot of people surfing on the beaches.
 There are also a lot of great cafes and restaurants in Sagres.
-A nice place to enjoy yourself for a day.
+A great place to enjoy yourself for a day.

 Portimão is one of the largest cities in the Algarve and there are a lot of fun things to do.
 There are several museums, beautiful squares and the beaches (with high cliffs) are spectacular to see.
 There are also various hiking trails along the coast to discover even more beautiful places.

-Portimão is easily accessible from Lagos by train, bus and car.
+Portimão is easily accessible from Lagos by train, bus, and car.

 Hike the Seven Hanging Valleys Trail

 Do you like to hike?
 Then you should definitely do the most beautiful hike in the Algarve: the Seven Hanging Valleys Trail.
-This is a hiking trail between Praia da Carvoeiro and Praia da Marinha.
+This is a walkway between the Praia da Carvoeiro and Praia da Marinha (the latter is considered the most beautiful beach in the Algarve).
 Along the way, you have beautiful views of the Algarve coast and you come across various hidden beaches.
 The walk is 6 kilometers long (12 if you walk back and forth).